5 Random Pages

 The site is described as a World War II Anti-Aircraft Ordnance Depot (AAOD) and Emergency Equipment Ammunition Magazine.

 Reports of the site describe the remains of an 18 bay magazine, comprising numerous corrugated iron buildings, Nissen huts with concrete shells, and semi-buried buildings, together with evidence of access road and the remains of perimeter fencing.
-Much of the site is overgrown, all the building are dilapidated and many have collapsed.
+Much of the site is overgrown, and the building are described as being either dilapidated or collapsed.

 Site visit

 A site visit was carried out during January 2008.
-The eastern end of the site was found to have been taken over and in use as an eco-recycling centre, and is piled high with compost, wood, and similar materials.
-A small bunker was identified there, together with a larger brick building which may have been a workshop, while a few piles of demolition debris were visible along the western boundary of the centre.
+The eastern end of the site was found to have been taken over by an eco-recycling centre (then Buchley Eco-Centre, supplying landscapers), and was piled high with compost, wood, and similar materials.
+A small bunker was identified in this area, together with a larger brick building which may have been a workshop.
+Various piles of demolition debris were visible along the western boundary of the centre.

-The southeast corner contains the remains of a large, roofless, concrete bunker, which was either partitioned, or had numerous bays which housed heavy shelving.
+The southeast corner contained the remains of a large, roofless, concrete bunker, which had either been partitioned, or had numerous bays which housed heavy shelving.

-The original perimeter fencing consists of steel mesh, variously supported by steel posts or heavier concrete posts with mesh, typical of military installations dating from the period of the war, as are the remains of the gates.
-The site is now heavily wooded and when the trees are in leaf it is unlikely much will be visible.
+The original perimeter fencing consisted of steel mesh, variously supported by steel posts or heavier concrete posts, and with the remains of the original gates, all typical of military installations dating from the war.
+The site is now heavily wooded and barely visible when the trees are in leaf.

 Photographs